Denver Police Encryption: When the Mile High City Went Dark

 - If you were harmed by the lack of real-time information during an emergency, write it down and share it with elected officials and advocacy groups

-- Boulder, Fort Collins, and Greeley are still accessible.
-Tell those city officials you value that choice
+- Colorado State Patrol dispatch and some county agencies are still in the clear.
+Tell those officials you value that choice before it disappears too

 - HB21-1250 lacks enforcement teeth.
 Advocate for amendments with real penalties for non-compliance